Dumplingz/chz-eab-nvflare-experiments/README.md

 nvflare poc stop
 ```

-The results will appear in the `data` directory.
+The results will appear in the `fl-nn/experiments/[cifar or mnist]` directory.